akoenig/gulp.plugin.zsh/README.md

 ### Version 0.1.1 (20140401)

-- Activating the extension after installation.
+- Added note to README that you have to restart your zsh after installation.

 ### Version 0.1.0 (20140401)